maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 Groovy 3.0 is the officially supported version now, with Groovy 2.x support getting phased out.

-Support for RxJava 1.x is deprecated - RxJava 2.x is the new baseline and 3.x is now supported.
+Support for RxJava 1.x is deprecated; RxJava 2.x is the new baseline and 3.x is now supported.

+Jackson support covers Jackson 2.9 to 2.12 now; older versions are not officially supported anymore.

 JCA CCI support is deprecated, in favor of specific data access APIs (or native CCI usage if there is no alternative).